takemaru/graphillion/README.md

 1. Clone the Graphillion repository
    `git clone https://github.com/takemaru/graphillion.git`
-2. Change directory to "graphillion"
+2. Change the directory to "graphillion"
 3. Run `python setup.py build` to build
 4. (optional) Run `python setup.py test -q` to execute the tests
 5. Run `sudo python setup.py install` to install

-If you don't have permission to install software on your system, you can install into another directory using the `-user`, `-prefix`, or `-home` flags to setup.py.
+If you don't have permission to install software on your system, you can install it into another directory using the `-user`, `-prefix`, or `-home` flags to setup.py.
 For example:

 ```bash